sct/overseerr/docs/extending-overseerr/reverse-proxy-examples.md

 # Reverse Proxy Examples

 {% hint style="warning" %}
 Base URLs cannot be configured in Overseerr.
 With this limitation, only subdomain configurations are supported.
+However, a Nginx subfolder workaround configuration is provided below to use at your own risk.
 {% endhint %}

 ## [SWAG (Secure Web Application Gateway, formerly known as `letsencrypt`)](https://github.com/linuxserver/docker-swag)